 (3) If the performance of a function of a strata company requires a unanimous resolution, resolution without dissent, special resolution or ordinary resolution, the strata manager may perform the function only if a vote has been taken on a proposed resolution and it has been passed as a resolution of the relevant kind.

-(4) An Australian legal practitioner does not act as a strata manager in providing services that can, under the Legal Profession Act 2008, be provided only by an Australian legal practitioner.
+(4) A legal practitioner does not act as a strata manager in providing services that can, under the Legal Profession Uniform Law (WA), be provided only by a legal practitioner.

 (5) A strata manager cannot be authorised to perform any of the following functions —